Botanical Name: Crossandra infundibuliformis

 Humidity: Moderate to high (around 50% relative humidity or above).
 Using a cool-mist room humidifier is the most effective way to increase moisture in the air.

 Soil: All-purpose potting mix.

-Propagation: Take 3 in (7.5 cm) stem tip cuttings in spring.
+Propagation: Take 3 in (7.5 cm) stem tip cuttings in spring and pot them separately.